The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Scenario II

-\textbf{SCENARIO (II)}\\ In Scenario (II), the injection process described in Scenario (I) is followed by ramping up the RF voltage linearly up to 150 $\%$ of the initial RF voltage.
+In Scenario II, the injection process described in Scenario I is followed by RF-voltage ramping linearly up to 150$\%$ of the initial value.
 Thus, the RF voltage ramping lasts for additional 27 (ms), and the total injection time elapses about 30 (ms).

-At the end of RF voltage ramping, the macroparticles are well captured in a RF bucket as shown in Figure~\ref{fig:lps-singlerf-ramp-2700t}.
+At the end of RF-voltage ramping, the entire macro-particles are well captured within an enlarged RF bucket as depicted in Figure~\ref{fig:lps-singlerf-ramp-2700t}.
 With RF-voltage ramping, the bucket area is enlarged, such that beam loss arising from space-charge effect can be avoided.
-Figure~\ref{fig:EV-1-singlerf-ramp-2700t} shows the variation of RF voltage from 800 (kV) to 1,200 (kV) starting from the 270-th turn through the 2,700-th turn.
-In comparison to Figure~\ref{fig:theta-singlerf-noramp-270t-2700t} from Scenario (I), the gradient of charge distribution ($d\lambda/dz$) are reduced and spread more out with ramping RF voltage over extended 2,700 turns (cf.~Figure~\ref{fig:phi-singlerf-ramp-2700t}).
-However, it still shows a peaked distribution centered around the origin.
-The longitudinal emittance ($\varepsilon_{l}$) grows up to 0.085 (eV-s) with a fixed RF voltage at 800. (kV).
-Once the RF voltage starts ramping linearly, the emittance continues to grow gradually up to 0.09 (eV-s) as shown in Figure~\ref{fig:epsl-singlerf-ramp-2700t}.
-In an attempt to reduce further the space-charge-induced voltage and to produce a more uniform charge distribution, a dual RF harmonic system is explored in Scenarios (III) and (IV) in the following subsections.
+Figure~\ref{fig:EV-1-singlerf-ramp-2700t} shows the variation of RF voltage from 800 (kV) to 1,200 (kV) during the interval from the 270$^{th}$ turn through the 2,700$^{th}$ turn.
+In comparison to Figure~\ref{fig:theta-singlerf-noramp-270t-2700t} from Scenario I, the gradient of charge distribution ($d\lambda/dz$) are reduced and spread more out with ramping RF voltage over extended 2,700 turns (cf.~Figure~\ref{fig:phi-singlerf-ramp-2700t}).
+Yet, a peaked distribution centered around the origin is observed.
+The longitudinal emittance ($\varepsilon_{l}$) grows up to 0.085 (eV-s) with a fixed RF voltage at 800 (kV).
+Once the RF voltage starts ramping linearly, the emittance continues to grow gradually up to 0.09 (eV-s) as plotted in Figure~\ref{fig:epsl-singlerf-ramp-2700t}.
+In an attempt to further reduce the space-charge-induced voltage and to attain a more uniform charge distribution, a dual RF harmonic system is explored in Scenarios III and IV in the following subsections. \black

-\textbf{SCENARIO (III)}
+\section{Scenario III}

-\fbox{\begin{Bitemize}[t]\itemsep 0.01in \item Dual RF Harmonics:\\ $f_{rf,~1}$~=~53~MHz~and~$f_{rf,~2}$~=~106~MHz \item $H_{1}~=~588$ and $H_{2}~=~1176$\\ $R_{H}$ = $H_{2}/H_{1}$ = 2.0 \item $V_{rf,~1}~=~400.~(kV)$ and $V_{rf,~2}~=~300.~(kV)$ (fixed RF voltages)\\ $R_{H}$ = $V_{rf,~2}/V_{rf,~1}$ = 0.75 \end{Bitemize}}
+\fbox{\begin{Bitemize}[t]\itemsep 0.01in \item Dual RF Harmonics:\\ $f_{rf,~1}$~=~53~MHz~and~$f_{rf,~2}$~=~106~MHz \item $H_{1}~=~588$ and $H_{2}~=~1176$\\ $R_{H}$ = $H_{2}/H_{1}$ = 2.0 \item $V_{rf,~1}~=~400~(kV)$ and $V_{rf,~2}~=~300~(kV)$ (fixed RF voltages)\\ $R_{H}$ = $V_{rf,~2}/V_{rf,~1}$ = 0.75 \end{Bitemize}}

-In Scenario III, we explored a scheme of injecting micro-bunches into an MI RF bucket with dual RF harmonics of 400 (kV) on 53 (MHz) and 300 (kV) on 106 (MHz) is explored.
-The higher-order RF harmonic ($H_{2} = 1176$) is twice of the principal RF harmonic ($H_{1} = 588$).
-The secondary RF voltage ($V_{rf,~2}$) is 75 $\%$ of the principal RF voltage ($V_{rf,~1}$).
+In Scenario III, we explored a scheme of injecting micro-bunches into an MI RF bucket with dual RF harmonics of 400 (kV) on 53 (MHz) and 300 (kV) on 106 (MHz).
+The higher-order RF harmonic ($H_{2} = 1176$) is as double as the principal RF harmonic ($H_{1} = 588$).
+The secondary RF voltage ($V_{rf,~2}$) is 75$\%$ of the principal RF voltage ($V_{rf,~1}$).
 The RF voltage waveform of the higher harmonic for dual RF harmonics can be obtained on the basis of Eqn.~(\ref{eqn:dualrf-voltage}):